oz123/coredns-netbox-plugin/README.md

   * three arguments - path to cert PEM file, path to client private key PEM file, path to CA PEM file - if the server certificate is not signed by a system-installed CA and client certificate is needed.

+  These options set certificate verification method for the NetBox server if HTTPS is used to access the API.
 * `ttl` **DURATION** defines the TTL of records returned from *netbox*.
 Default is 1h (3600s).
 * `timeout` **DURATION** defines the HTTP timeout for API requests against